Fliplet/fliplet-cli/docs/API/components/form-builder.md

   });
 ```

 The callback will also be fired when the form initialized with a value.
-If you want to avoid this behaviour, pass `false` as second parameter of the `change()` method:
+If you want to avoid this behavior, pass `false` as second parameter of the `change()` method:

 ```js
 Fliplet.FormBuilder.get()